ywmaa/Advanced-Movement-System-Godot/README.md

 ```

 3- autoload the "Global.gd" GDscript, you can find it in "res://addons/AMSG/Global.gd"

-## Method 2 (creating a new project using the amsg files)

-just remove ".amsg" from the file "project.godot.amsg"
-open the project and done.

 # This project is a template for creating advanced Third/First Person movement in [GODOT](https://github.com/godotengine/godot)
 You may use it in any other camera type like RTS, but you will need to tweak it yourself.